Sn0wCrack/ExHen-Archive/setup/Windows-Setup.md

 * memcached
 * Sphinx any version from 2.0 to 2.1.8 (anything above is untested and may not work due to now deprecated function)
 * phpMyAdmin
+* Either Firefox or Chrome with Greasemonkey or Tampermonkey installed.
 * e-hentai account with ExHentai access
 * GP to download galleries